Writing an Argumentative Essay: How to Convince Your Readers Wittily

 3. Stating your stance or points: present situations when your arguments might be correct.

-4. Stating the benefits of adopting your stance: you convince the opposing side to jump ship and come to your side of arguments or debate.
+4. Stating the benefits of adopting your stance: convince the opposing side to jump ship and come to your side of arguments or debate.

-In the Rogerian approach: the author is aware of both sides of the argument, but ultimately favors one.
+In the Rogerian approach: the author is aware of both sides of the argument but ultimately favors one.

 When writing a persuasive essay through a Rogerian approach, conceding that the opposing side might be correct is allowed.